Veda1809/pes_pd/README.md

   - Review Floorplan Files and Steps to View Floorplan
   - Review Floorplan Layout in Magic
 + [Library Binding and Placement](#library-binding-and-placement)
-  - Netlist Binding and intial Place Design
+  - Netlist Binding and Initial Place Design
   - Optimise Placement using Estimated Wire-Length and Capacitance
-  - Final Placement Optimisation
   - Need for Libraries and Characterization
   - Congestion aware Placement using RePLAce
 + [Cell Design and Characterization Flows](#cell-design-and-characterization-flow)